 After visiting Haystack, be sure to stop in Pelican Brewing Company for a bite to eat and a refreshing brew!

-Stop 2: Hug Point
+Hug Point

-Just like all coastal areas, keeping track of high and low tide at Hug Point is imperative.
+Just like all coastal areas, keeping track of high and low tides at Hug Point is imperative.
 While a stop at Hug Point is still worthwhile at high tide, there is plenty more to see at low tide.

 At high tide, the beach directly accessible after the parking lot provides ample space for exploration.
 There is a small cave off to the right that provides views of the entire beach.

-Stop 3: Cape Kiwanda
+Cape Kiwanda

 One of the draws to this cape is the large sand dune directly north of the beach entrance.
 Many people sled and shred these steep dunes.
-A short hike to various vantage points provides hikers a birdseye view of the shore below.
+A short hike to various vantage points provides hikers with a birdseye view of the shore below.

-Dogs can play off leash here just be sure to pick up after them!
+Dogs can play off-leash here just be sure to pick up after them!
 There is a parking lot at the beach entrance that requires a $10 parking fee.
 If visiting this area, you may even get a chance to see a Dory boat.
 Be on the lookout!
 This parking lot is right next to another Pelican Brewing Location!

 Other Stops

 The downtown area of seaside just north of Cannon Beach, roughly 15 minutes away, is an extremely cute Pacific Northwest beach town.
 With cute boutiques, historic buildings, and niche restaurants, it’s a great stopping place.
 The city has been growing and undergoing some development so there might be some construction in the surrounding areas, but don’t let that deter you from stopping!
+My favorite stops in Seaside are Seaside Aquarium and Seaside Brewery.

 Tillamook Creamery